vctrodrigues/Verde/README.md

 ## 4. Authorship

 This project was developed by [Victor Raphaell Vieira Rodrigues](http://github.com/victorvieirar) (me).
-You may contact me for questions at GitHub or [email me](mailto:victorvieira89@gmail.com).
+You may contact me for questions at GitHub or [send me mail](mailto:victorvieira89@gmail.com).